y9ee3257/Interview_Prep/src/by_topic/recursion/recursion.md

 Key Takeaways
 1. nothing is executed in parallel.
 Space is going to re-used.
 2. space complexity is propotional to height.
-3. Time complexity is propotional to number of nodes in the recursion tree.
+3. Time complexity is propotional to number of nodes in the by_topic.recursion tree.

 ***